 We have close links with specialist teaching and regional Trust hospitals, as well as research institutes.
 These all provide lecturers with both up-to-date experience and outstanding opportunities for project research work.

-The programme includes comprehensive coverage of the predominant aspects of modern applications of physics to medicine.
-It is accredited by the Institute of Physics and Engineering in Medicine (IPEM).
+Medical Physics MSc includes comprehensive coverage of the predominant aspects of modern applications of physics to medicine and is accredited by the Institute of Physics and Engineering in Medicine (IPEM).

-The MSc Medical Physics comprises nine modules, including a summer research project.
+The MSc Medical Physics comprises nine compulsory modules, including a summer research project.

 The syllabus is designed to provide the knowledge, skills and experience required for a modern graduate medical physicist, placing more emphasis than many other courses on topics beyond ionising radiation (X-rays and radiotherapy).
 Examples include magnetic resonance scanning and the use of lasers in medicine.
 Although applications of ionising radiation seem likely to remain a major branch of medical physics, other fields are increasing in importance, and modern medical physicists are now involved in the wide range of physical problems which arise in clinical medicine.

-Each of the nine modules is sub-divided into its various primary sections, as shown.
+Each of the nine modules is sub-divided into various sections, as shown.

-You will undertake a supervised project, either on campus or off (off-campus projects are typically supervised by a hospital medical physicist).
+You will undertake a supervised project, either on campus or off-campus (off-campus projects are often supervised by a hospital medical physicist).
 The project lasts eleven weeks.
 You will write a dissertation at the end of the project.

 The subject material is delivered through lectures, laboratories and directed reading/research.
 You are given guidance on how to manage your learning, and at each stage in your development you are expected to take responsibility for your own learning.
 Understanding is developed and consolidated through interactions in group meetings, by laboratory work and by private study.
 Project work, leading to the dissertation, is used to integrate material and make knowledge functional.
 The need for physics or engineering graduates to acquire a background knowledge of human biology is supported through dedicated anatomy and physiological function lectures.